Are Meta Tags an SEO Ranking Factor?

 The relevance of meta tags in ranking your website in search results has recently caused some controversy.
 Some see meta descriptions as a tool that is helpful but ultimately unnecessary for ranking, yet it’s considered to be of high priority on the top 200 ranking factors.

 Meta tags are one of the foundations of SEO.
-Without them, your readers won’t be able to find your website or businesses organically (meaning without advertisements).
+Without them, your readers won’t be able to find your website or businesses organically (meaning without online advertisements).
 Why?
 Because before anyone can go to an unknown website, they first have to search for it.

 When users search for keywords regarding your business, you want to show up on the first page.
 Unfortunately, over 70% of people don’t look past page one of Google.
 Meta tags can help your website and business show up on page one so that everyone looking for you can find you.